Please mark your calendars and join us on OCTOBER 6th, 7th and 8th, 2022 for OIBF!

 OIBF Mission Statement

-History of The Oklahoma International Bluegrass Festival
+History of Oklahoma’s International Bluegrass Festival

-The Oklahoma International Bluegrass Festival is the brainchild of Byron Berline, three-time national fiddle champion and current resident of Guthrie, Oklahoma.
+Oklahoma’s International Bluegrass Festival is the brainchild of Byron Berline, three-time national fiddle champion and current resident of Guthrie, Oklahoma.
 During his travels throughout the world, Berline has been a kind of unofficial bluegrass ambassador to China, Mexico, Australia, Germany, and most points in-between.

 While speaking to bluegrass fans worldwide, Berline saw the need for a festival where national and international players could perform and mix freely.
 This type of event would be new to the bluegrass world and would appeal not only to the musicians themselves, but to bluegrass and other music fans worldwide.